Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 This code demonstrates how we were able to glue these functions together, to give us a new function that expects an integer as an input, and then we can use it whenever we are ready.

 There is also a simple idea in FP that allows us to pass in some functions as parameters to other functions.
-This idea is actually also quite prevalent in many modern OO languages, although the syntax is somethimes a bit of a haslte.
+This idea is actually also quite prevalent in many modern OO languages, although the syntax is sometimes a bit of a hassle.

 ```fsharp
 //Define a function that takes an integer and returns an integer
 let someMathFunction x = x*x